Single Immediate Payments

 // example = https://web-app.sandbox.token.io/app/request-token/rq:3RKfCA7KQEEZERLoFsAt3MoAnoP5:5zKtXEAq

-TPPs using Token's licence only: This webapp URLUniform Resource Locator (aka web address) – specifies a location on a computer network and a mechanism for retrieving it. redirects the PSU to the Token Web App, which displays a payment confirmation page (pictured, hover to enlarge):
+TPPs using Token's licence only: This Web App URL redirects the PSU to the Token Web App, which displays a payment confirmation page (pictured, click to enlarge):

-Note: If you did not capture the source account number from the PSU in your UI after user bank selection (see Filtering Banks), the user is presented with an input field (shown in the payment confirmation page above) in which to enter the source account number (IBANInternational Bank Account Number – a number attached to all bank accounts in the EU countries, plus Norway, Switzerland, Liechtenstein and Hungary.
-The IBAN is made up of a code identifying the country to which the account belongs, the account holder's bank, and the account number itself.).
+Note: If you did not capture the source account number from the PSU in your UI after user bank selection (see Filtering Banks), the user is presented with an input field (shown in the payment confirmation page above) in which to enter the source account number (IBAN).

-Using the tokenId sent by the bank, which confirms PSU consent, you can now initiate payment.
+Using the tokenId sent by the bank, which confirms user consent, you can now initiate payment.

 If the bank supports one-step payments, the callback will contain a transferId and a transferStatus (see Payment Status: Value and Meaning for the list of possible status codes), which you can then display to the customer/user.
 Use the transferId, as necessary, to check for status updates with a GET /transfers/{transferId} call, presuming you didn't subscribe to a webhook in the original token request.
 See Fetching the Status of a Payment below for more on this.

-For two-step payments, you'll need to redeem the transfer token with a POST /transfers request containing the Token-provided tokenId.
+For two-step payments, you'll need to redeem the transfer token with a POST /transfers request containing the Token.io-provided tokenId.
 Here's an example:

 {